DTLSClient Component

 This setting only works on these components: AS3Receiver, AS3Sender, Atom, Client(3DS), FTP, FTPServer, IMAP, OFTPClient, SSHClient, SCP, Server(3DS), Sexec, SFTP, SFTPServer, SSHServer, TCPClient, TCPServer.

-UseInternalSecurityAPI: Tells the component whether or not to use the system security libraries or an internal implementation.
+UseInternalSecurityAPI: Whether or not to use the system security libraries or an internal implementation.

-When set to false, this component will use the system security libraries by default to perform cryptographic functions where applicable.
+When set to false, the component will use the system security libraries by default to perform cryptographic functions where applicable.
 In this case, calls to unmanaged code will be made.
 In certain environments, this is not desirable.
 To use a completely managed security implementation, set this setting to true.

 Setting this configuration setting to true tells the component to use the internal implementation instead of using the system security libraries.